 ESG integration is fundamental to creating long-term value for our business and all our stakeholders.
 As an expansion of our sustainability commitments, we have aligned our ESG efforts with 14 relevant SDGs out of 17, and we are also the first Singapore company to embrace the SDGs in our Integrated Sustainability Report since 2016.
-Guided by the CDL Future Value 2030 sustainability blueprint that mapped
+Guided by the CDL Future Value 2030 sustainability blueprint that mapped out strategic goals and ESG targets, we have continued to track and report our performance on a quarterly and annual basis since 2017.
+In the year under review, I am glad to report that we are on track to achieve all our key ESG targets, with some areas requiring further adaptation due to operational changes.

-1 The remarkable rise of ESG, Forbes, 11 July 2018.

-2 Sustainable fund flows in 2019 smash previous records, Morningstar, 10 January 2020.

-3 Foundation of ESG investing, MSCI, July 2019.
+- 1 The remarkable rise of ESG, Forbes, 11 July 2018. - 2 Sustainable fund flows in 2019 smash previous records, Morningstar, 10 January 2020. - 3 Foundation of ESG investing, MSCI, July 2019.